Testing with postman

 In case you query the /change-user-data

-API with an expired access token, you will get a 401
+API with an expired access token, you receive a 401

 response with the message try refresh token